elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id02]: #check-record-train-status-02
 #### Check Record Train Status (02)
+Use "Check Record Train Status" command to check if the record is trained.
 **Format:**
 *Check all records*
 | AA | 03 | 02 | FF| 0A |